Out-Law Guide | 26 Nov 2020 | 2:14 pm | 9 min. read

-Under the existing regime, UAE law provides that foreign investors generally can only own up to 49% in a UAE mainland company.
-At least 51% of the shares in a UAE mainland company must be owned by one or more UAE nationals, or a company which is itself wholly owned by one or more UAE nationals.
-This means that the constitutional documents of a UAE mainland company would state both the name of the local shareholder, as the legal owner of not less than 51%, and the foreign shareholder, as the legal owner of not more than 49%, making the foreign shareholder a minority shareholder.
+Prior to the introduction of the FDI law, UAE law provided that foreign investors could only own up to 49% in a UAE mainland company, subject to limited exceptions.
+At least 51% of the shares in a UAE mainland company had to have been owned by one or more UAE nationals, or a company which is itself wholly owned by one or more UAE nationals.
+This meant that the constitutional documents of a UAE mainland company would state both the name of the local shareholder, as the legal owner of not less than 51%, and the foreign shareholder, as the legal owner of not more than 49%, making the foreign shareholder a minority shareholder.

 In addition, the conduct of certain commercial activities such as oil and gas exploration and production, banking, insurance, military and defence, water, electricity, broadcasting, publishing, telecoms, freight services and labour supply was reserved exclusively for UAE nationals or companies owned exclusively by UAE nationals.
-Accordingly, foreign investors are restricted from carrying out such activities and from investing in companies that carry out such activities.
+Accordingly, foreign investors were restricted from carrying out such activities and from investing in companies that carry out such activities.

-The introduction of the new FDI law has come as a welcome development for foreign investors and, with its introduction, we may see a more streamlined approach to investment in the UAE with a reduction in the need for side agreements.
+The new FDI law increases the chances of a more streamlined approach to foreign investments in the UAE with a reduction in need for side agreements.

-A further exception to the foreign ownership restriction is within Free Zones.
-Free Zones are specially designated areas within the Emirates established to attract foreign investment by encouraging companies to set up businesses and locate their operations in the UAE.
+A further exception to the foreign ownership restriction applied within Free Zones.
+Free Zones are specially designated areas within the UAE established to attract foreign investment by encouraging companies to set up businesses and locate their operations within a Free Zone.
 Each Free Zone has its own administration and licensing authority responsible for issuing Free Zone licences and registering companies.
 The key difference between a Free Zone and mainland entity is that a Free Zone entity may be wholly owned by non-UAE nationals, meaning that foreign investors can own up to 100% of the shares in Free Zone companies.

 To overcome the disadvantages associated with the foreign ownership restrictions in the UAE, many foreign investors carry out business in the UAE mainland by engaging a UAE national to hold 51% of the share capital of the UAE company, effectively as a nominee shareholder, on behalf of the foreign investor (UAE Nominee), with the foreign investor holding the remaining 49%.
-Typically, a separate set of private, meaning not subject to registration and the usual formalities of a company's constitutional documents, are put in place between the foreign shareholder and the UAE Nominee.
+Typically, a separate set of private 'side agreements', which are not subject to registration and the usual formalities of a company's constitutional documents, are put in place between the foreign shareholder and the UAE Nominee.

 Collectively these side agreements seek to transfer the beneficial ownership, meaning the benefits and rights associated with holding the shares, from the UAE shareholder to the foreign shareholder in return for a fixed annual fee.
 This transfer of beneficial ownership tends to:

-The introduction of the new FDI law has therefore come as a welcome development for foreign investors.
-With its introduction, for companies that are able to avail of its benefits, a more streamlined approach to investment in the UAE with a reduction in the need for side agreements, is likely to become more prevalent.
+The introduction of the new FDI law has come as a welcome development for foreign investors.
+With its introduction, for companies that are able to avail of its benefits, a more streamlined approach to investment in the UAE, with a reduction in the need for side agreements, is likely to become more prevalent.

 In November 2004 the UAE enacted a law aimed at preventing arrangements which seek to circumvent the restrictions surrounding foreign ownership of UAE companies ('Anti-Fronting Law').
 One of the rationales behind introducing the Anti-Fronting Law is to prevent the use of side agreements /arrangements with UAE nationals similar to the ones described above.